 When you're out an about, and relying on Google Maps to find your way around all day, and realize at 5 p.m. that you have no idea how to walk back to your hotel and your phone has 3 percent battery life, you'll thank me for telling you to buy this portable charging bank.

 Most countries have different plug configurations than we're used to in the US.
 So, get one of these adapters.
-We like this kind that has several built in USB ports, so we can charge multiple devices over night.
+We like this kind that has several built in USB ports and delivers 75 watts of power, so we can charge multiple devices quickly when necessary.
 Here is all the accessories for travel that we carry.

 We always check Booking.com, Hotels.com, and Agoda.com for hotel prices before we book.
 And, if the hotel has it's own site, we check that, too.
 Prices do vary sometimes by who is doing the booking.